 Scleral Contact Lenses

-If you are interested in wearing contact lenses but have been told in the past that you aren’t a suitable candidate to wear standard contact lenses or have had trouble wearing them in the past, then scleral contact lenses may be a good option for you.
+Are you interested in wearing contact lenses but were previously told that you aren’t a suitable candidate or had trouble wearing them in the past?
+Then scleral contact lenses may be a good option for you.

-Standard contact lenses may not be the best option for everyone, including those with keratoconus, dry eye, or other conditions in which a person is advised against wearing contact lenses.
+Standard contact lenses may not be the best option for everyone, including those with keratoconus, dry eye, or other conditions that make wearing contact lenses difficult.
 In cases like these, scleral contact lenses may be a suitable alternative.

 What are Scleral Contact Lenses?

-Scleral contact lenses are large-diameter rigid gas permeable lenses designed to vault over the entire front surface of the eye and rest on the sclera, otherwise known as the white part of the eye.
-Even though scleral lenses are rigid gas permeable lenses, they tend to be more comfortable then regular RGP lenses because they are larger and rest on the sclera, the white part of the eye, which tends to be less sensitive than the cornea.
+Scleral contact lenses are large-diameter rigid gas permeable (RGP) lenses designed to vault over the entire front surface of the eye and rest on the sclera, otherwise known as the white part of the eye.
+Scleral lenses are usually more comfortable than regular RGP lenses because they are larger and rest on the sclera, which is less sensitive than the cornea.

-Patients often report that wearing scleral contact lenses offers sharper vision compared to wearing standard contact lenses.
-Scleral lenses are very durable, easy to handle, and tend to be more stable on the eye than standard contact lenses, which means they are less likely to slide out of place on the eye, making them feel more comfortable for patients.
-They are also constructed with materials which allow high amounts of oxygen to pass through to the cornea, and this also contributes to the comfort many feel when wearing scleral contact lenses.
+Scleral contact lenses also offer sharper vision compared to standard contact lenses.
+Scleral lenses are very durable and easy to handle.
+They are more stable on the eye than standard contact lenses, meaning they are less likely to slide out of place on the eye and feel more comfortable.
+They’re also constructed with materials that allow high amounts of oxygen to reach the cornea, making them more comfortable to wear.

 Am I a Candidate for Scleral Contact Lenses?